 Why put your life in the hands of a Judge-- someone who doesn’t know you and your family?

 Why risk it?
 Instead, we strongly encourage clients to resolve their disputes in more amicable proceeding outside of court.
 We can help you in a mediation process, either as a mediator, or as your attorney and advocate.

 Mediation can be used when both parties desire an amicable divorce and truly feel they can work together to come up with positive result for all; these couples can voluntarily participate in mediation to resolve their dispute by agreement.
 In most cases, mediation proves successful and allows everyone to avoid the costs of trial.
 And in Tennessee, most judges require divorcing parties to attempt mediation prior to allowing the case to go to trial.
 Even high conflict divorces can be resolved in mediation with the right combination of factors.

 Benefits of Mediation:

 It puts the power back into the hands of the families.
 You have more control of the outcome and are not subject to the judge’s ruling at trial.

-- A better example for the children.
-Parents who mediate are more like to remain cordial, working together for the good of the family.
+A better example for the children.
+Parents who mediate are more likely to remain cordial, working together for the good of the family.
 Model what you want your kids to become.

-- It’s less expensive.
+It’s less expensive.
 Mediation costs are usually shared equally by both parties, and can cost between $2,000 to $5,000.
-Litigation, however, can cost more than $20,000 per person.
+Litigation, however, can cost upwards of $20,000 per person.

 It’s confidential.
 Unlike in the courts, discussions about finances and other personal information are not part of the public record or open to the public.

 Choose the right mediator for you.

 The selection of a mediator is an important component because he or she controls the process.
 Some mediators conduct mediation with both parties in the same room.
 Others utilize the shuttle system, whereby the parties are in separate rooms with his or her attorney, if present, and the mediator goes back and forth between the rooms.